On the Adversarial Robustness of Vision Transformers: Model Architectures

-\textbf{Vision transformer (ViT) and data-efficient image transformer (DeiT):} ViT (~\cite{vit-model}) mostly follows the original design of Transformer (\cite{t-attention,t-bert}) on language tasks.
-For a 2D image $x \in \mathbb{R}^{H \times W \times C}$ with resolution $H\times W$ and $C$ channels, it is divided into a sequence of $N=\frac{H\cdot W}{P^2}$ flattened 2D patches of size $P\times P$, $x_i \in \sR^{N \times (P^2 \cdot C)}~(1\leq i\leq N)$.
-The patches are first encoded into patch embeddings with a simple convolutional layer, where the kernel size and stride of the convolution is exactly $P\times P$.
-In addition, there are also position embeddings to preserve positional information.
-Similar to BERT (\cite{t-bert}), a large-scale pre-trained model for NLP, a special \texttt{[CLS]} token is added to output features for classification.

-DeiT (~\cite{deit}) further improves the ViT's performance using data augmentation or distillation from CNN teachers with an additional distillation token.
+\textbf{Vanilla ViT with different training schemes (ViT, DeiT, ViT-SAM)}: The original ViT~\citep{vit-model} mostly follows the original design of Transformer~\citep{t-attention,t-bert} on language tasks.
+For a 2D image $x_i \in \mathbb{R}^{H \times W \times C}~(1\leq i\leq N)$ with resolution $H\times W$ and $C$ channels, it is divided into a sequence of $N=\frac{H\cdot W}{P^2}$ flattened 2D patches of size $P\times P$, $x_i \in \sR^{P^2 \cdot C}~(1\leq i\leq N)$.
+The patches are encoded into patch embeddings with a simple convolutional layer, where the kernel size and stride of the convolution is exactly $P\times P$.
+DeiT~\citep{deit} further improves the ViT's performance using data augmentation or distillation from CNN teachers with an additional distillation token.
 We investigate ViT-\{S,B,L\}/16, DeiT-S/16 and Dist-DeiT-B/16 as defined in the corresponding papers in the main text and discuss other structures in Appendix~\ref{app:sota}.
+ViT-SAM~\citep{sam-vit} uses sharpness-aware minimization~\citep{sam} to train ViTs from scratch on ImageNet without large-scale pretraining or strong data augmentations.
+We include ViT-SAM-B/16 in the main text.

-\textbf{Hybrid of CNN and ViT (CNN-ViT):} \cite{vit-model} also proposed a hybrid architecture for ViTs by replacing raw image patches with patches extracted from a CNN feature map.
-This is equivalent to adding learned CNN blocks to the head of ViT as shown in Figure~\ref{fig:model}.
-Following \cite{vit-model}, we investigate ViT-B/16-Res in our experiments, where the input sequence is obtained by flattening the spatial dimensions of the feature maps from ResNet50.
+\textbf{Hybrid of CNN and ViT (CNN-ViT):} \citet{vit-model} also proposed a hybrid architecture for ViTs by replacing raw image patches with patches extracted from a CNN feature map.
+This is equivalent to adding learned CNN blocks to the head of ViT.
+We investigate ViT-B/16-Res in our experiments, where the input sequence is obtained by flattening the spatial dimensions of the feature maps from ResNet50.

-\textbf{Hybrid of T2T and ViT (T2T-ViT):} \cite{t2t-model} proposed to overcome the limitations of the simple tokenization in ViTs, by progressively structurizing an image to tokens with a token-to-token (T2T) module, which recursively aggregates neighboring tokens into one token such that low-level structures can be better learned.
+\textbf{Hybrid of T2T and ViT (T2T-ViT):} \citet{t2t-model} proposed to overcome the limitations of the simple tokenization in ViTs, by progressively structurizing an image to tokens with a token-to-token (T2T) module, which recursively aggregates neighboring tokens into one token such that low-level structures can be better learned.
 T2T-ViT was shown to perform better than ViT when trained from scratch on a midsize dataset.
 We investigate T2T-ViT-14 and T2T-ViT-24 in our experiments.